 This could potentially leave your surviving family members with an insolvent estate where they will receive nothing after you gone.

 However, even for families where their largest asset is their home, an irrevocable trust could be a smart strategy to protect the home from an estate recovery claim.
 This type of strategy is commonly referred to as an Irrevocable Medicaid Trust.
-In this type of planning strategy, an irrevocable trust can be created, and your home and other assets will be transferred into the name of this trust.
+Irrevocable trusts can be used as a means of transferring your home and other assets into the name of this trust.
 So long as this trust was created more than five years prior to going into the nursing home, after you die, your assets, including your home, will pass directly to your surviving children.
 Because of this Trust, the state will be unable to pursue their estate recovery claim.

 For More Information

-If you have questions regarding how to structure the best estate planning strategy for you and your family, then please contact our office at (513) 241-0400 or use our contact form to schedule a time to discuss your legal questions with one of our attorneys.
+If you have questions regarding irrevocable trusts and the best estate planning strategy for you and your family, then please contact our office at (513) 241-0400 or use our contact form to schedule a time to discuss your legal questions with one of our attorneys.

 We look forward to hearing from you!